gtr/ivy/README.md

     def a (fib 6)
     def b (fib 3)

-    println "fib(6)=" a
+    println "fib(6) = " a
-    println "fib(3)=" b
+    println "fib(3) = " b

 )
 ```

 This prints:
 ```
-fib(6)=8
+fib(6) = 8
-fib(3)=2
+fib(3) = 2
 ```

 ## What's next?

 The highest priority at the moment is adding macros to ivy.
-One of the future updates will be to make ivy statically-typed but I'm still investigating that possibility I'm also strongly considering re-writing this project in Rust.
+One of the future updates will be to make ivy statically-typed but I'm still investigating that possibility.
+I'm also strongly considering re-writing this project in Rust.

 ## Credits